SXV357/Online-Product-Marketplace/Tests.md

 - Information panel displays a success message
 - Log out of customer account
 - Log in successfully with email: "CS180@gmail.com" and password: "yes"
-- Expected result: The customer can change their password
+- Expected result: The customer can change their password (They must log in with the new password)
 - Test Status: Passed

 ### Test 26: Delete Account